JS80P

 Reverb

-The Reverb effect combines multiple delay lines to simulate sound reflections that can be heard in various rooms, optionally with various levels of filtering and distortion, and with side-chain compression.
+The Reverb effect combines multiple delay lines to simulate sound reflections that can be heard in various rooms, optionally with various levels of filtering and distortion, and with side-chain compression or expansion (gate).

 Only the parameters that are unique to the Reverb effect are listed below.